Le Pays de la Sagouine - TravelWorldOnline

 Dorine cusses with the neighbor

 Antonine Maillet's book has a lot to offer Acadian renaissance in New Brunswick contributed.
-The characters in it are taken from life.
-It's about storytellers, alcohol smugglers, sailors, entertainers, squabbling neighbors, funny characters, and of course La Sagouine, the washerwoman.
-Their lives - or more precisely, the life of the Acadians - is a theme in Le Pays de la Sagouine.
-This is neither a museum nor a theater in the narrower sense.
-But somehow it has something of both, because that is where the spirit of Akadia lives on in the music, in the kitchen parties, on the stage, at the dance or in the restored buildings, where the Akadians were shown until a few decades ago New Brunswick lived.
+The characters are taken from real life.
+There are storytellers, bootleggers, sailors, entertainers, squabbling neighbors, funny characters, and of course, La Sagouine, the laundress.
+Her life—or more precisely, the life of the Acadians—is the subject of Le Pays de la Sagouine.
+It is neither a museum nor a theater in the strict sense.
+But somehow it has something of both, for there the spirit of Acadia lives on in the music, in the kitchen parties, on the stage, in the dancing, and in the restored buildings.
+These show how the Acadians lived in New Brunswick until a few decades ago.

 Le Pays de la Sagouine